BMW E90 E92 E93 M3 Conrod Bearing Shell & Bolt replacement

 We stock Genuine BMW S65 (702/703) Conrod Bearing Shells, and with Gen' BMW Conrod Bolts.

-We can also offer VAC Motorsport Conrod Bearing Shells, BE Conrod Bearing Shells,
+We can also offer BE Conrod Bearing Shells & BE ARP Bolts.

-(Customer's are also welcome to supply their own M3 S65 V8 Conrod Bearing Shells/Bolts).
+(Customer's are also welcome to supply their own M3 S65 V8 Conrod Bearing Shells/Bolts whether they be from VAC Motorsport, BE Bearings, BMW, or any other manufacturer).

 We have a company E90 M3 2008 model with 79,000 miles which we have fine-tuned a repair procedure for methodical but affordable replacement of the S65 Conrod Bearing Shells.